Te Huringa ō Te Ao - development and procurement

 This initiative brings key changes to how MSD works with providers and communities, including:

-- MSD working directly with providers – by MSD by coming alongside communities to support their aspirations in a way that works for them.
+• MSD working directly with providers – in this initiative, MSD is working alongside communities to support their aspirations for service development in a way that works for them.

 As this is a new way of working, we will be evaluating our work as it unfolds.